karammulc/2025-Goal-Dashboard/README.md

 One of the most interesting aspects of this project was working with dynamic data that changed based on the current date and training week requirements.
 I developed two parallel sets of formulas - one for Camila and one for Kara - to track our individual progress.

-I also had a bit of fun designing the logo.
+I also had a bit of fun with design.

 ## Core Dynamic Formulas